Midhaven: Formation and early years

-Midhaven formed in early 2011 with Karan Kaul on Guitar and Vocals, Abhishek Sawant on Bass Vocals, Shreyas Rane on Guitar and Aviraj Kumar on Drums.
+Midhaven was formed in early 2011 with Karan Kaul on Guitar and Vocals, Abhishek Sawant on Bass Vocals, Shreyas Rane on Guitar and Aviraj Kumar on Drums.
 'The band started writing new music from the minute we met' is what Kaul had to say about their first time in a practice space.
 Abhishek Sawant and Karan Kaul know each other from college, while Shreyas Rane was introduced to Abhishek by Karan.
-As 17-year-olds, they started making music while still attending HR College and KC college respectively.
+As 17-year-olds, they started making music while still attending HR College and KC College respectively.
 Most of their Music was very raw and lacked good production.
-They met Jordan Veigas, their current producer in 2011 itself and planned an E.P. in the coming years.
+They met Jordan Veigas, their current producer in 2011 and planned an E.P. in the coming years.

 Aviraj Kumar was introduced to the band by Karan Kaul, as he was in Karan's previous band 'Godhand'.
 'At the time, Aviraj Kumar was a perfect fit for us.' states Kaul in an interview with a metal magazine in Mumbai.

 For a year after that, Midhaven went by the name 'Temple Smoke' as they were out of ideas.